rynge/eemt/File_Descriptions.md

 ###gdal_merge.py
 ####Module to extract data from many rasters into one output, Author: Frank Warmerdam
 ###parser.py
-####Reads DEM.tif file info via gdalinfo command, determines the projection zone and region of the .tif, convertsto DAYMET projection
+####Reads DEM.tif file info via gdalinfo command, determines the projection zone and region of the .tif, converts to DAYMET projection
 ###process_dem.py
 ####Example scripts, not implemented yet.
 ###read_meta.py